Treaty of The Hague (1701): Negotiations

 Despite the Partition Treaties, William had remained sceptical of Louis' intentions, given his history of negotiating while simultaneously planning military action and his decision to keep the French army in being after the end of the Nine Years War, rather than the usual practice of disbanding it.
 His suspicion appeared justified by the proclamation of Philip V but the Tory majority in Parliament would not go to war for the Spanish throne.
 They also objected to the territorial splits envisaged by the Treaties, specifically the award of Sicily and Naples to France, and tried to impeach the Whig leaders who approved them.
 As a result, William was forced to recognise Philip as king of Spain, but a foreign observer noted Tory opposition to war included the important qualifier 'so long as English commerce does not suffer.'

 Louis either failed to appreciate this or decided to ignore it, and embarked on a series of provocative moves.
-In early 1701, he registered Philip's claim to the French throne with the Parliament of Paris, raising the possibility of union with Spain, contrary to Charles' will.
+In early 1701, he registered Philip's claim to the French throne with the Parlement of Paris, raising the possibility of union with Spain, contrary to Charles' will.
 In February, French troops occupied the Spanish-controlled Duchy of Milan and Duchy of Mantua in Northern Italy, as well as and fortresses in the Spanish Netherlands previously held by the Dutch.
 This threatened the Dutch monopoly over the Scheldt granted by the 1648 Peace of Münster and English mercantile interests, since control of Antwerp and Ostend would allow France to blockade the Channel at will.
 Combined with the imposition of French tariffs on English imports and Spain's award of the lucrative Asiento contract on 27 August to the French Guinea Company, Tory opposition to war was gradually eroded.

 In March, talks were held with Louis' representative the Comte d'Avaux, who made it clear he would neither comply with the 1700 Treaty or agree to concessions.
 Parliament now authorised the creation of an anti-French alliance and a force of 10,000 men to support the Dutch, led by Marlborough who was also appointed Envoy to the United Provinces.

 Negotiations were held between Marlborough, Anthonie Heinsius, Grand pensionary of Holland and the Austrian envoy Johann Wenzel Wratislaw von Mitrowitz.
 The main obstacle was the demand by Emperor Leopold for all Spanish territories in Italy while William wanted to restrict this to Milan and the Spanish Netherlands.
 His experience and dual role as King and Stadtholder made William a powerful figure but his death was widely anticipated; aware much of their influence with Leopold would disappear with him, the Dutch accepted the Austrian position, forcing England to follow.